zerkz/HOTSBA/README.md

 ## What benefit do I gain over HotsStats/HotsLogs Uploader?
 HOTSBA is meant to be used during the draft phase.
 Both of the above tools currently do not present any information until the loading screen/after draft has happened.

-## WTF does HOTSBA it stand for?
+## What does HOTSBA it stand for?
 Heroes Of The Storm Ban Aid.
-Used to be named hotsMPH (most played heroes).
-The name allowed me to make the atrocious icon you see :P

 ## Does HOTSLOGS know about this?
 I've been communicating with Ben from HOTSLOGS.
 And I got his permission for the "Powered By" snippet at the footer.
 Without data from HOTSLOGS, this tool would be nothing, so props to him!